fenago/intro-ruby/lab_guides/Lab_5.md

 Overview

-By the end of this chapter you will be able to describe the basics of object-oriented programming using Ruby; model data with classes;
+By the end of this lab you will be able to describe the basics of object-oriented programming using Ruby; model data with classes;
 implement instance and class variables in Ruby programs; write instance and class methods in application programs; and evaluate getters and